AhmedKhan04/KEP_TESS_LightCurveModeling/README.md

 # 🌠🔭 Assessing the Predictability of 𝛿 Scuti Variable Stars for Spacecraft Navigation

-We assess the predictability of a large dataset of δ scuti variable stars in detail.
-Few methods currently exist that can reliably determine the stability or predict the luminosity behavior of δ scuti variable stars.
-To address this, we develop a computational framework to identify δ scuti variable stars whose luminosity behavior can be accurately modeled as superpositions of sinusoidal functions.
-These predictive models provide a foundation for identifying δ scuti variable stars suitable for use in practical applications such as autonomous deep-space navigation systems for spacecraft, which rely on such stars as navigational aid.
-This project provides the computational framework for **modeling the light curves of δ scuti variable stars** outlined in the study.
+We assess the predictability of a large dataset of δ Scuti variable stars in detail.
+Few methods currently exist that can reliably determine the stability or predict the luminosity behavior of δ Scuti variable stars.
+To address this, we develop a computational framework to identify δ Scuti variable stars whose luminosity behavior can be accurately modeled as superpositions of sinusoidal functions.
+These predictive models provide a foundation for identifying δ Scuti variable stars suitable for use in practical applications such as autonomous deep-space navigation systems for spacecraft, which rely on such stars as navigational aid.
+This project provides the computational framework for **modeling the light curves of δ Scuti variable stars** outlined in the study.

 [![DOI](https://zenodo.org/badge/925039502.svg)](https://doi.org/10.5281/zenodo.16427747)